 Examples of Technology Use in Each Subject:

 - English classes use Google Docs for everyday composition and Microsoft Word for their more extensive writing projects.

-- In mathematics classrooms, students use graphing calculators, math visualization websites, and other software.
+- Math classes use math visualization websites, spreadsheets, and other software as well as graphing calculators.
 Several programming courses are offered (see below).

-- In World Language classes, computers are used to help students learn to read, write, and especially speak in these languages.
+- World Language classes use computers to help students read, write, and speak in these languages.
 Language classes also make use of the web to access media and publications from other cultures.

 - Science classes use laptops and probes to gather and analyze experimental data.
 Students also use software simulations of experiments that may be too difficult or dangerous to carry out in the lab.

 - Art classes use Adobe PhotoShop and Premier for image and video editing.
 In music classes, the computer is used to aid in composition, arranging, and orchestration.

 - Librarians work closely with the faculty using periodicals databases in various subject areas, especially history.
 The library also gives incoming 9th graders extensive instruction on how to carry out digital research.

 The Mathematics and Computer Science Department offers various opportunities for students to learn and practice programming.
 In Geometry (which all students take) there is a three week unit in either Java or Snap programming.
 For students who want more programming, the following elective courses are offered: